Influencer Marketing in Japan: A Complete Guide [Updated for 2025]

 What are the key types of influencers in Japan?

-Influencers in Japan are categorized into four main types: Mega-Influencers (over a million followers), Macro-Influencers (100,000 to 1 million followers), Micro-Influencers (10,000 to 100,000 followers), and Nano-Influencers (1,000 to 10,000 followers).
+Influencers in Japan are categorised into four main types: Mega-Influencers (over a million followers), Macro-Influencers (100,000 to 1 million followers), Micro-Influencers (10,000 to 100,000 followers), and Nano-Influencers (1,000 to 10,000 followers).
 Each type varies in reach and engagement, with smaller influencers often having more personal connections with their audiences.

 How can brands identify the right influencers for their campaigns in Japan?